gaiaus/ICF/reform/call_to_action english (on-chain version).md

 ## Summary
 This proposal calls for a vote of no confidence in the ICF leadership, grounded by serious concerns over governance failures, undue influences, neglect of purpose and duty.

-Whether established or new, leadership needs awareness in order to be accountable for the legacy, reputation, and future it stewards.
+Whether established or new, leadership needs reputational awareness to responsibly steward an organization from its legacy into a better future.
 No confidence sends a clear zero-tolerance message to the ICF Foundation Council about where they stand, reasons why, and what must be rectified—immediately.

 However, this proposal is not an indictment; it’s more importantly, a decisive call to action.